What Causes White Spots on the Throat: Symptoms, and Treatment

 I will

-suggest you, consult with your health experts as they can diagnose the accurate
+suggest you consult with your health experts, as they can diagnose the accurate

-cause of these white spots and keep reading to explore more facts about White
+cause of these white spots, and keep reading to explore more facts about white

 spots on the throat.

-Common causes of white spots on throat:
+Common causes of white spots on the throat

 White spots on the throat might be a result of